 After completing her education at Ge’ula commerce high school and spending one year at A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.Kibbutz Alonim, Yehudith started her master’s degree at the Hebrew University of Jerusalem in 1945, majoring in biochemistry and microbiology.
-When the Israeli War of Independence broke out, Yehudith Gershtanski married Meir Birk (a physicist, 1924–2000)—the son of a couple who were the landlords of her parents’ rented apartment and her boyfriend of several years.
+When the Israeli War of Independence broke out, she married physicist Meir Birk (1924–2000), the son of a couple who were the landlords of her parents’ rented apartment and her boyfriend of several years.
 They had two sons: Yitzhak, born in 1953 (as of 2021 a professor in the Faculty of Electrical Engineering of Technion—Israel Institute of Technology, Haifa), and Ohad-Shmuel, born in 1957 (as of 2021 director of the Genetics Institute at Soroka Medical Center in Be’er Sheva).

-During the war years of 1948 and 1949 Birk set aside her academic studies to join the Israel Defense Forces.
+During the war years of 1948 and 1949, Birk set aside her academic studies to join the Israel Defense Forces.
 Serving at the rank of second lieutenant, she worked in the Scientific Corps unit (Hemed), which developed parachute flares, testing them during Israel Air Force night-flights off the Tel Aviv coast.

-One of Birk’s greatest achievements is the isolating and investigating of a protease inhibitor predominant in legume seeds, known today as the Bowman-Birk inhibitor (BBI—named jointly after her and Professor Donald Bowman, who first noted this inhibitor).
+One of Birk’s greatest achievements was the isolating and investigating of a protease inhibitor predominant in legume seeds, known today as the Bowman-Birk inhibitor (BBI—named jointly after her and Professor Donald Bowman, who first noted this inhibitor).
 BBI is a protease inhibitors archetype, utilized as a built-in agent for pest control as well as a cancer preventive agent.
-Another of Birk’s scientific milestones is the discovery and characterization of the ß-lipotropin (lipolytic hormone) in the hypophysis.
+Another of Birk’s scientific milestones was the discovery and characterization of the ß-lipotropin (lipolytic hormone) in the hypophysis.
 This hormone functions as a liquefier of fats and serves to soothe pain.